 Another example of a potential cross-grain construction problem are tabletops.
 Tabletops shouldn’t be glued to the base that supports them.
 The glue bond will hold tight and cause the tabletop to split.
 Instead, a mechanical fastening system that allows for wood movement should be used.

 As a general rule, I put glue on any long-grain surface of a joint.
 For example, when gluing up a mortise-and-tenon joint, I put glue on every part of the tenon and mortise that is long grain.
 I don’t put glue on the end-grain walls of the mortise.
 I also don’t put glue on the bottom of the mortise.
-See the pictures at left to see where I apply glue on my joints.
+See the pictures above to see where I apply glue on my joints.

 Use Fresh Glue

 The glue most widely used by woodworkers is yellow glue.
 It’s strong, inexpensive, doesn’t require mixing and it’s convenient – just squeeze it from the bottle.
 But yellow glue has a shelf life of only about 12 months.
 Have you ever squeezed old, outdated yellow glue from the bottle?
 It’s thick and somewhat stringy.
 In contrast, fresh yellow glue is creamy and smooth.
 By the time you use the glue, you’ve spent hours or days carefully selecting stock, cutting it to size, crafting joints and shaping mouldings and curves.
 Glue is cheap; probably the least expensive part of the entire project.
 I don’t risk spoiling all that work with an old bottle of glue.
 Instead, I discard it and spend two bucks on a bottle of fresh stuff.

 The Work Should be Warm